danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 **Benefits**

-TODO: Consistency: There's only one way to manage all secrets, across all environments.
-Avoids future confusion as developers come and go.
-If there's more than one way to do things, then as developers come and go, people will discover all of them and some will be done one way, and some the other.
-Eventually no one will remember or understand why there's multiple ways to accomplish the same task.
-Creates maintenance overhead as each time this task is needed (eg: integrating a new 3rd party service), developer needs to spend time thinking about which way the new secrets should be managed.
+Switching to an environment variable for managing `SECRET_KEY_BASE` simplifies and standardizes secret management across all environments.
+This consistency ensures future developers don’t waste time deciphering why some secrets are managed in a yaml file and some with environment variables.
+This also aligns with standard practices for managing environment variables securely in deployment pipelines.

 ## Solution B: Convert Secrets to Credentials

-In this solution, you'll convert all the secrets in `config/secrets.yml` to the new encrypted credentials format.
+In this solution, all the secrets in `config/secrets.yml` will be converted to the new encrypted credentials format.
 We'll use the environment-specific support introduced as of Rails 6.0 to isolate both the secrets and the master key needed to decrypt/encrypt them on a per-environment basis.

 **Consider this solution if:**